Deep Creek Conservation Park provides a range of driving experiences for both conventional and four wheel drive vehicles.

 In addition to a portable ramp, suitable door widths, and an appropriate bathroom design that allows for wheelchair access that meets AS1428 standards we have also incorporated light switches at wheelchair friendly heights.
 A shower chair is available upon request if needed making this a holiday accommodation experience accessible to everyone.

-Click here for more info on our Ridgetop Retreats Holiday Accommodation.
+Click here for more information on our wheelchair friendly Ridgetop Retreat.

 Wheelchair Access – Park

-The rugged terrain of Deep Creek Conservation Park limits access on many walking trails but wheelchair assisted access is possible on some sections such as the Forest Circuit walk.
+The rugged terrain of Deep Creek Conservation Park limits access on many walking trails but wheelchair friendly access is possible on some sections such as the Forest Circuit walk.
+Furthermore, a TrailRider off road wheelchair is available free of charge from the Fleurieu Coast Visitor Centre.
+This chair enables access to many of the trails in Deep Creek Conservation Park.
 All picnic areas are wheelchair accessible with the following areas providing memorable vantage points;

 - Cobbler Hill picnic area: excellent views across Backstairs Passage to Kangaroo Island